work with Roy

 Do you have story that needs to be told?
 A song to be heard, An event memorialized?
+Perhaps you need beautiful, artisanal string sound, or burning fiddle solo on your record?

-If you’re curious, it can never hurt to ask!
+If you’re curious, it can never hurt to ask.

 As a violinist, I was extremely lucky to get experience with viola early on.
 At Mary Lou's youth camp, there was a typical shortage of violists, so most violinists there had to play viola at some point or other.
 It was a struggle at first, but eventually I took to it.
 A memorable turning point was getting to play my first nice viola, just in time for a performance of Brahms's Sextet Andante.
 That first experience of pulling out those delicious, rich dark tones stayed with me, and I've wound up playing viola very often since then - through college and after.